Trump Outlines His 'Big Plans' For White House Return

 Trump also promised to fight for parents' rights when comes to educating their children.

-"We want to school principals to be appointed and elected by parents, and you'll get some good principals then who love the children," he said.
-"We will teach our values and promote our history and our traditions to our children and we will be proud of our country again."
+"We want school principals to be appointed and elected by parents, and you'll get some good principals then who love the children," he said.
+"We will teach our values and promote our history and our traditions to our children, and we will be proud of our country again."

 Trump also said one of his goals is to stop the "sexual mutilation of our children" as a result of permissive gender reassignment surgeries, and "we will keep men out of women's sports.
 How ridiculous.
 That will take place on day one."